soyaCat/Basic_MLAgents-release12-project-with-simple-python-code/README.md

 unity-project folder has unity project that can use with this repogistorys python code.
-Due to capacity problem, I'm using .gitignore file to reduce repogistory size. you can use this project by import "\unity-project\FallingStar\Assets\ML-Agents\Examples\FallingStar" to your unity project
+Due to capacity problem, I'm using .gitignore file to reduce repogistory size. you can use this project by import "\unity-project\FallingStar\Assets\ML-Agents\Examples\FallingStar\scripts" to your unity project

 **test_mlAgents.py**

 You can get information about How to communicate with unity ML-Agents Environment.
-This code include some method how to get Agent information, how to send action to unity ml_agents, how to get observation from agent...ect. you can understand how to connect with ML-Agent, By reading this code and unity-projects C# code that located "\unity-project\FallingStar\Assets\ML-Agents\Examples\FallingStar".
+This code include some method how to get Agent information, how to send action to unity ml_agents, how to get observation from agent...ect. you can understand how to connect with ML-Agent, By reading this code and unity-projects C# code that located "\unity-project\FallingStar\Assets\ML-Agents\Examples\FallingStar\scripts".

 if you run this code, please set game directory before run this code
 ```python